-The Human Resource Management certificate program allows students to explore human resource management as a career choice and gain an entry-level support position in a human resource department.
+The Human Resource Management Certificate of Proficiency program allows students to explore human resource management as a career choice and gain an entry-level support position in a human resource department.
 Students may further their education by completing Business transfer degree requirements in Business Administration, Business Management, or related fields.